loneworkernelson-web/On-The-Go-Safety/README.md

 ### 1.2 The Config Model

-The Worker App HTML (`index.html` in the deployment pack) is a **shared, canonical file** that is identical across all deployments.
+The Worker App HTML (`index.html` in the deployment pack) is a **shared, canonical file** — it is identical across all deployments.
 No org-specific data is injected into it at build time.
 All organisation-specific configuration — org name, backend URL, API keys, theming, and timers — lives solely in `config.json`, which is bundled separately by the Factory and fetched by the app at runtime.
 Worker identity is established during the in-app setup wizard on first run.

+This separation means the Worker App HTML can be updated centrally without requiring a full Factory rebuild for each organisation.

 ### 1.3 Data Topology (The "Thick Client" Model)

 Logic is pushed to the client to minimise server costs and latency:

-- **Worker App:** Handles GPS tracking, form validation, countdown timers, and the offline outbox locally.
+- **Worker App:** Handles GPS tracking, form validation, countdown timers, battery saver logic, and the offline outbox locally.
-- **Monitor App:** Handles sorting, filtering, and alert rendering locally.
+- **Monitor App:** Handles sorting, filtering, geocoding, and alert rendering locally.
 - **Backend:** Acts primarily as a RESTful API endpoint and database interface, only performing heavy lifting for reporting and escalation.

 ---